GovLab/www.thegovlab.org/README.md

 ## Deployment

-To deploy the site, run `git subtree push --prefix site origin gh-pages`.
+To deploy the site, run `python build.py deploy`.